victpork/sshsyrup/README.md

 Since we'll need to read every file from the directory, it will take some time to load.
 _For Windows, since there are no user/group information, the file/directory owner will always be root._

-Alternatively, you can
+Alternatively, you can create your own image file by using `zip` in Linux (or any compatible zip utility file that is capable preserving _uid_/_gid_, symbolic links and timestamps in zip file).
+After all the image created is a standard zip file.
+Theoretically you can zip your entire filesystem into a zip file and hosted in Syrup, but remember to exclude sensitive files like `/etc/passwd`

 * Prepare user and passwd file
 Put _passwd_ and _group_ file in the same directory as config.json.
 The format of both files are the same as their [real-life counterpart](http://www.linfo.org/etc_passwd.html) in _/etc_, except that passwd also stores the password in the second field of each line, and asterisk(*) in password field can be used to denote matching any password.
-* Generate SSH private key and renamed as id_rsa and put it in the same directory
+* Generate SSH private key and renamed as _id\_rsa_ and put it in the same directory
 ```
 ssh-keygen -t rsa
 ```